Juozas Kazickas: Business career

 Since 1980, Kazickas has been active in venture capital.
 He has consulted many international corporations, including Exxon, El Paso Natural Gas, Columbia Gas, Rockwell International, Philip Morris, Coca-Cola, Kawasaki Heavy Industries.
 He was a board member and trustee of many other enterprises, including Astrotech Corporation and Cosmos Bank.
 He also advised John J. McCloy during the Cuban Missile Crisis in 1962.
 Kazickas was involved in Lithuanian activities abroad and supported Lithuanian declaration of independence in 1990.
 He advised the Lithuanian governmental on economic affairs, transition to free market economy, and worked to establish commercial ties with the West.
 Kazickas brought Lawrence Summers to Lithuania to advise on the economic reforms.
 Using his wide network of business and political contacts, he helped to arrange meetings of Prime Minister Kazimiera Prunskienė with leaders of western nations and encouraged American companies (including Philip Morris, Coca-Cola, Motorola) to invest in Lithuania.
-In 1991, he established the first private capital communication company in Lithuania Litcom (now Omnitel).
+In 1991, he established the first private capital communication company in Lithuania Litcom (now Telia).
 Kazickas was also involved in the sale of Mažeikių Nafta, a major oil refinery in Lithuania, to American Williams Companies.
 In 2002, Kazickas published a biography Vilties kelias (ISBN 998616236X), translated in English as Odyssey of Hope (ISBN 9986165059) in 2006.